fluencelabs/devcontainer/tutorial/aqua/quick_start.md

   peer ->> client: return result
 ```

 In order to accomplish our goal we use [Aqua](https://github.com/fluencelabs/aqua) -- an open source programming language purpose-designed to give developers an ergonomic tool to compose applications and backends from services deplyed on peer-to-peer network.
+For an in-depth introduction to and reference of Aqua, see the [Aqua book](https://doc.fluence.dev/aqua-book/).

 For our Tour de Aqua, we use a greeting service which returns either "Hi, {name}" or "Bye, {name}" depending on the values of its signature parameters _name_, a string, and _greet_, a boolean.
 Armed with that information, we can now write our first Aqua script and get us some distributed greetings.